mzahana/indoor-nav-at-risclab/demo1.md

 ## 4-MATLAB setup
 In this Demo, MATLAB is used to communicate with Pixhawk (or Pixracer) and receive live-stream of images from ODROID.

-**NOTE**: You need to use the MATLAB files associated with this Demo.
-Please ask for your free copy.
 <div class="warning">
 NOTE: You need to use the MATLAB files associated with this Demo.
 Please ask for your free copy.
 </div>